Northspur, California

-Northspur is an unincorporated community in Mendocino County, California.
-It is located on the California Western Railroad 11 mi north of Comptche, at an elevation of 358 feet (109 m) at Milepost 20.
+Northspur is an unincorporated community in Mendocino County, California, United States.
+It is located on the California Western Railroad, 11 mi north of Comptche, at an elevation of 358 feet (109 m) at Milepost 20.

-At one time Northspur had a population of some 400 people, but declined along with the logging industry in the area.
+At one time Northspur had a population of some 400 people, but that figure declined, along with the logging industry in the area.
 In 1974, there were still a few residents completely dependent on rail service on the California Western for travel into and out of the community.
 Today Northspur is primarily a stop on the railroad where refreshments and entertainment are available in season.

 A post office operated at Northspur from 1910 to 1922.